-6.4.1.1340 Indicate (1) the types of data and reporting available to the Exchange on health management and chronic conditions, and (2) the sources of data used to generate the types of reports available to the Exchange.
+6.4.1.10 Indicate (1) the types of data and reporting available to the Exchange on health management and chronic conditions, and (2) the sources of data used to generate the types of reports available to the Exchange.
 The Exchange expects plans to help assess and improve health status of their Exchange members using a variety of sources.
 Check all that apply.

-Report Features Sources of Data Cost Multiple-choice 1: Group-specific results reported 2: Comparison targets/benchmarks of book-of-business 3: Comparison benchmarks of similarly sized groups 4: Report available for additional fee 5: Data/reporting not available Multiple-choice 1: HRAs 2: Medical Claims Data 3: Pharmacy Claims Data 4: Lab Values 5: Other source - please detail below Same as above Utilization Same as above Chronic Condition Prevalence Same as above Same as above Plan Enrollee Use of Preventive Services Same as above Same as above Participant Population stratified by Risk and/or Risk Factors Same as above Same as above

-Disease Management (DM) program enrollment Same as above Same as above Health status change among DM enrollees Same as above Same as above
+Report Features Sources of Data Cost Multiple-choice 1: Group-specific results reported 2: Comparison targets/benchmarks of book-of- business 3: Comparison benchmarks of similarly sized groups 4: Report available for additional fee 5: Data/reporting not available Multiple-choice 1: HRAs 2: Medical Claims Data 3: Pharmacy Claims Data 4: Lab Values 5: Other source - please detail below Utilization Same as above Same as above Chronic Condition Prevalence Same as above Same as above Plan Enrollee Use of Preventive Services Same as above Same as above Participant Population stratified by Risk and/or Risk Factors Same as above Same as above Disease Management (DM) program enrollment Same as above Same as above Health status change among DM enrollees Same as above Same as above

-6.4.1.144 Performance Measurement capacity: Applicant must designate, as applicable, which of the following performance measures it measures currently, or could measure in the future, for Exchange-specific products.
+6.4.1.11 Performance Measurement capacity: Applicant must designate, as applicable, which of the following performance measures it measures currently, or could measure in the future, for Exchange-specific products.
 The specific performance metrics noted after the bullet points are performance levels Covered California will require.

-Performance Measure Measure Now Yes/No Can Measure Exchange- Specific Operational Standards - Customer Service Call Answer Timeliness • 80% of calls answered within 30 seconds Processing ID Cards • For the Individual Exchange, 99% sent within 10 business days of receiving complete and accurate enrollment information and binder payment for a specific consumer.
-For SHOP, 99% sent within 10 business days of receiving complete and accurate enrollment information for a specific consumer. from the Exchange and premium Number of ID Cards Issued Number of initial ID cards processed and issued to the consumer.
-Telephone Abandonment Rate • No more than 3% of incoming calls in a calendar month.
-Abandoned Call Volume Number of calls offered to the service center by the ACD, but terminated by the person originating the call outside of the service level (i.e., 30 seconds) Abandonment Rate The percentage of calls abandoned, calculated by dividing the Abandoned Call Volume by the Inbound Call Volume Average Handling Time The average number of minutes of talk time, hold time, and wrap time necessary to complete the interaction Initial Call Resolution for Covered California • 85% of enrollee issues will be resolved within one (1) business day of receipt of the issue Grievance Resolution • 95% of enrollee grievances resolved within 30 calendar days of initial receipt.
-Operational Standards Enrollment and Payment Transactions The Exchange will receive the 999 file within one two to three business days of receipt of the 834/820 file 85% of the time. and within 3 business days of receipt of the 834/820 file 99% of the time within any given month
+Performance Measure Measure Now Yes/No Can Measure Exchange- Specific Operational Standards - Customer Service Call Answer Timeliness • 80% of calls answered within 30 seconds Processing ID Cards 99% sent within 10 business days of receiving complete and accurate enrollment information from the Exchange and premium Telephone Abandonment Rate No more than 3% of incoming calls in a calendar month Initial Call Resolution for Covered California 85% of enrollee issues will be resolved within one (1) business day of receipt of the issue Grievance Resolution 95% of enrollee grievances resolved within 30 calendar days Operational Standards Enrollment and Payment Transactions The Exchange will receive the 999 file within one business day of receipt of the 834/820 file 85% of the time and within 3 business days of receipt of the 834/820 file 99% of the time within any given month